 The Board of Directors establishes the strategic, accounting, organizational and financing policies to be followed by the Group.
 It supervises, controls and advises the Group's management.
 The Board of Directors has put in place reporting and controlling processes to ensure it has sufficient information to make appropriate decisions.
 The Board of Directors regularly reviews the operational and financial results and approves budgets as well as consolidated financial statements.
 The Board of Directors appoints the Group's executive officers.
 On a regular basis, the CFO reports the financial results and forecasts to the Board of Directors, whereas the CEO of Automation Components regularly reports to the Board of Directors regarding the industrial and commercial business activity.
-The Board of Directors has established an audit committee (the "Audit Committee") and a compensation committee (the "Compensation Committee") to carry out certain duties as set out below.
-Further, as a means to exercise supervision over the Business Units the Board of Directors has established the Strategic Management Board (the "SMB").
+The Board of Directors has established an audit committee (the "Audit Committee") and the Compensation Committee (whose members are elected by the AGM) to carry out certain duties as set out below.
+Further, as a means to exercise supervision over the Business Unit, the Board of Directors has established the Strategic Management Board (the "SMB").